Days Out – for all ages up to twelve

 The Chateau de Castelnaud (45 minutes drive)

 Drive again into the Dordogne.
-This the very best and exciting place my boys have visited whilst living here I France.
-The Chateau is room after room of swords, chain mail, armour and examples of weapons and video footage explaining what it “used to be like”.
-The whole place is a discovery of an age gone by, there are picnic areas and toilets all well kept and clean and the tours are in English.
+This the very best and most exciting place my boys have visited whilst living here.
+Room after room of swords, chain mail, armour and examples of weapons and video footage explaining what it “used to be like”.
+The whole place is a discovery of bygone age.
+There are well kept picnic areas and toilets and English tours available.
 Open 10.30 am to 6pm.
-The Gardens de Marqueyssac are nearby.
+The Gardens de Marqueyssac are nearby and there is a price reduction for a twin ticket.

 Gouffre de Padirac (45 minutes drive)

-Great inside adventure down underground – in a lift, along an underground river in a Gondola type boat and then into the magical, spectacular caves, and out of the rain!
-Not so good for children under 3 or 4.
+A great inside adventure 100 metres below ground – take a lift, then a Gondola type boat along the river and then into the magical, spectacular caves.
+Not so good for children under 3 or 4 (not pushchair friendly).

 Gardens de Marqueyssac, near Chateau de Castelnaud (45 minutes drive)

 There is a lovely place to have a coffee, drink and snack and a maze to delight little adventurers.
-Within the grounds there is also a children’s play area and a small climbing wall.
+There is also a children’s play area and supervised children’s activities are available in July and August.
+There is an undercover picnic area close to the Peacocks.
 Fun for everyone.
-Every Thursday night in July and August it is also open from 7pm to midnight as they light the gardens with candles and it really is quite wonderful.
+Every Thursday night in July and August it is also open from 7 pm to midnight as they light the gardens with candles and it really is quite wonderful.

 Reptile Land, Martel (60 minutes drive)

 At least an hour but good inside outing for a rainy day.
-92 species of lizards, snakes, little crocodiles, scorpion’s ad spiders.
+92 species of lizards, snakes, little crocodiles, scorpions and spiders.
 Not for the faint hearted!

 Up to 2 hours by car